meet the team

 Laura is responsible for the leadership of school improvement.
 Laura is also the school's Special Educational Needs Coordinator and takes a leading role in ensuring the school meets its statutory requirements with respect to the Code of Practice for SEND.
 Laura works closely with parents and carers to ensure that their views are taken into consideration.
 Laura supports Tom Oates, the school's Designated Teacher for Children who are Looked After.
 Laura is a Specialist Leader of Education.

 Darryl is our school's Designated Safeguarding Lead (DSL).
 Darryl will often be the first person you will meet at our school and his team members will be your first contacts if you have any questions or queries.
 Darryl is responsible for home-school liaison, attendance and safeguarding.
 He works closely with parents, carers and other agencies to ensure that pupils are well supported and ready and able to access learning.
 Darryl is supported by pastoral leaders: Callum and Gina.

 Ryan has overall responsibility for the leadership of behaviour for learning at our school, this includes antibullying.
 He also oversees the school's timetable including our vocational curriculum and monitors pupil progress in key stage 3.
 Ryan is a qualified PE teacher and works with the pupils who have chosen this as their GCSE option.
 Ryan is a Specialist Leader of Education.

 Lydia Harrison, Assistant Headteacher

-Ruth Radcliffe, School Business Manager
+Ruth Radcliffe, Operations, Premises and Partnership Manager

 Ruth's role is integral to the smooth running of the school.
 She is responsible for the leadership of human and physical resources and oversees areas such as health and safety, first aid and recruitment.
 Ruth is also responsible for overseeing the management of the school's finances.
 This includes helping to set and monitor the school's budget.
 Ruth also supports with school uniform, school transport and income generation.